 The fairy tale atmosphere of Europe in winter is unforgettable.
 There are several destinations that evoke the warmth and magical delight of childhood stories and dream holidays.

-Here are 8 lesser known, smaller European destinations that offer their own unique charm and magic for a perfect fairy tale winter break:
+Here are 8 lesser known, smaller but best European cities in winter that offer their own unique charm and magic for a perfect fairy tale winter break:

 Tallinn is a must-see city for anyone who loves Christmas traditions.
 It is the city where the first public Christmas trees were erected way back in 1441 and this UNESCO World Heritage site, Tallinn Old Town, features skilled artisans creating handmade crafts and traditional dishes, generating an unforgettable nostalgic winter atmosphere.
 Local merchants offer traditional Estonian Christmas cuisine, so make sure you try black pudding, sour cabbage, or gingerbread and hot Christmas drinks while you are there.